SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-code-health-quality-gates-to-add/rule.md

 archivedreason: null
 guid: 316c617a-3636-4c40-85dc-c94fdc98fbfa
 ---

 Code health is all about quality and consistency.
-Here is how to use various auditors and linters not just in your development environment, but also on your [Azure DevOps](https://dev.azure.com/)! build.
+Here is how to use various auditors and linters not just in your development environment, but also on your Azure DevOps build.

 <!--endintro-->